Willie169/Android-Non-Root/README.md

 ## Global Note

 * This tutorial is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 * Many sections of the tutorial mention **Termux** and **Linux**.
-Read the tutorial about them in [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection), [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-window-manager-or-xfce-lxqt-or-mate-desktop-environment), [File and Directory Management of Termux and Linux](#file-and-directory-management-of-termux-and-linux), [OpenSSH with Linux or Termux: Secure Remote Access](#openssh-with-linux-or-termux-secure-remote-access), [Linux Command Library](#linux-command-library), and [Linux and Termux Odds and Ends](#linux-and-termux-odds-and-ends).
-And some setup Shell scripts for automating the configuration of **Termux** is available from my another repository: [**termux-sh**](https://github.com/Willie169/termux-sh).
+For people who are new to **Termux**, please refer to [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection), [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-window-manager-or-xfce-lxqt-or-mate-desktop-environment) section.
+Some Shell scripts for setup, PRoot, QEMU, shortcuts, etc. for **Termux** are available from my another repository: [**termux-sh**](https://github.com/Willie169/termux-sh).
 * Run update command, such as `pkg update` and `apt update`, before install command, such as `pkg install` and `apt install` to update available packages.
 * Add `sudo` at the beginning of commands in **Linux** if root permission is needed.
 Remove `sudo` from the beginning of commands in **Termux** if the device is not rooted. **Termux** doesn't need root permission to install packages etc.
 * Type `Y`, `y`, `Yes`, `yes`, etc. as asked for in response to any prompts that request confirmation during command execution to confirm execution.